QDVLVI/QDV/README.md

     Spend money: Buy cars and houses, consume in different places, change attributes.

 4. Features
-   5 requirements:
+   I. FIVE requirements:
-   1)Generation of random game sets or events:
+   (1) Generation of random game sets or events:
-   -Randomly generate prices for buying/selling items.
+        - Randomly generate prices for buying/selling items.
-   -Randomly generated 5 items appearing each year.
+        - Randomly generated 5 items appearing each year.

-   2)Data structures for storing game status:
+   (2) Data structures for storing game status:
+        - Linked lists are used to store elements that are dynamically added or removed from the game status.
+For example, the goods inforation in storehouse.cpp.
+Each element in the linked list points to the next element in the list, allowing for easy insertion and deletion of elements.
+        - An array is also a simple data structure that are used to store game status.
+For example, in...

-   3)Dynamic memory management:
+   (3) Dynamic memory management:
-   -Goods and company information stored in linked list( pointers & dynamic variable allocation:```new```,```delete```) -Map(container) used in market.cpp
+        - Goods and company information stored in linked list( pointers & dynamic variable allocation:```new```,```delete```)
+        - Map(container) used in market.cpp

-   4)File input/output (e.g., for loading/saving game status):
+   (4) File input/output (e.g., for loading/saving game status):
-   -ifstream used for getting information of player,company,storehouse -information of playere,company,storehouse is saved in separate files using ofstream defined in function
+        - ifstream used for getting information of player,company,storehouse
+        - information of playere,company,storehouse is saved in separate files using ofstream defined in function

-   5)Program codes in multiple files:
+   (5) Program codes in multiple files:
-   -Different functions are in multiple files, i.e. business,market,spend_money.
+        - Different functions are in multiple files, i.e. business,market,spend_money.
-   -Structs and classes are declared and stored in separate files.
+        - Structs and classes are declared and stored in separate files.

+  II.
 Functionality and special features:
         Players can not only earn money, but also set up companies and spend money, for example, to buy a house, a car or a lottery ticket.
         At the same time, it is possible to extend the retirement age when making consumption.

 5. Non-standard C/C++ libraries